History of Vietnamese military ranks: The adoption of the 1958 rank system and some changes

-With the official adoption of the armed forces rank system in 1958, the VPA has three levels of ranks: General Officers, Field Grade Officers, and Company Grade Officers, and each level has four steps are classified by number of stars: 4 stars, 3 stars, 2 stars and 1 star; specially, Company Grade officers have one more rank which is that of Warrant-officer (professional officer).
+With the official adoption of the armed forces rank system in 1958, the VPA has three levels of ranks: General Officers, Field Grade Officers, and Company Grade Officers, and each level has four steps are classified by number of stars: 4 stars, 3 stars, 2 stars and 1 star; Company Grade officers have one more rank, Warrant-officer (professional officer).

 Below the Commissioned Officers level are the Non-Commissioned Officers level and Soldiers and Students levels.
-Non-Commissioned level have 3 steps: Sergeant major, Sergeant and Corporal.
-Soldiers have 2 ranks: Private 1st class and Private.
+The non-commissioned level has 3 steps: Sergeant major, Sergeant and Corporal.
+There are two Private ranks: Private 1st class and Private.
 Until 1982 the Vietnam People's Navy used the same ranks as the rest of the armed forces.